justinvert/justinvert.github.io/README.md

 # Portfolio Page

-Hello, this is my current portfolio page that links to some of the projects I've created thus far.
+Hello, <a href="https://justinvert.github.io/">this page</a> is my current portfolio page that links to some of the projects I've created thus far.